 4.)
 Avoid the Temptation to Eat and Drink While Driving

-All drivers who have completed their training to get their commercial drivers’ licence know that fueling behind the wheel is risky, but with looming deadlines and long days of driving, commercial drivers might sometimes feel like driving is the only time they have to eat or drink.
+All drivers who have completed their training to get their commercial drivers’ license know that fueling behind the wheel is risky, but with looming deadlines and long days of driving, commercial drivers might sometimes feel like driving is the only time they have to eat or drink.

 Studies have found that eating while driving is an even riskier distraction than talking on a cell phone.
-Makes perfect sense: Eating while driving can take one’s eyes off the road and always takes at least one off hand off the steering wheel.
+Makes perfect sense: Eating while driving can take one’s eyes off the road and always takes at least one hand off the steering wheel.